sharpliner/sharpliner/README.md

                 Steps =
                 {
-                    // Many tasks have helper methods for shorter notation DotNet.Install.Sdk("$(DotnetVersion)").DisplayAs("Install .NET SDK"),
+                    // Many tasks have helper methods for shorter notation DotNet.Install.Sdk(variables["DotnetVersion"]),

-                    // You can also specify any pipeline task in full Task("DotNetCoreCLI@2", "Build and test") with
+                    // You can also specify any pipeline task in full too Task("DotNetCoreCLI@2", "Build and test") with
                     {
                         Inputs = new()